ashokbuttowski/linkdeck/README.md

 # LinkShare - Personal Link Collection App

-LinkShare is a full-stack web application that allows users to save and organize their favorite links with automatic metadata extraction.
+LinkDeck is a full-stack web application that allows users to save and organize their favorite links with automatic metadata extraction.

 ## Features